 So yesterday I showed you how I added a little flair to the top of a Target table.
 What I didn’t share yesterday is how I revamped a mirror with the same pillowcase!
-I’m so thrilled about it that I wanted to share with you today.
+I’m so thrilled about it that I wanted to share my additional decoupage idea with you today.

 I had a LOT of fabric leftover from that pillowcase and nothing to do with it, so I got a mirror from Target too (seriously, this thing was under $10) and added the fabric to the edges using decoupage.

 I think this table and mirror set would be perfect for a dorm room or first apartment.
 Or really anyone that just wants to customize their space.
 Here’s how I made this decoupage mirror.

 Gather These Supplies

 - Mod Podge Fabric

 If you don’t remember the pillowcase, here it is.
 I had a lot of fabric left over after the table.
 More than enough to do my decoupage mirror frame!